St. Paul Winter Carnival 2026: What to See, Do, and Experience in Minnesota’s Winter Wonderland

 Winter in Minnesota, you have two choices, stay in and hunker down, or get out and explore the season.
 The people of St Paul fall into the second category.
 The Saint Paul Winter Carnival is one of the coolest celebrations on earth.

-It’s held All through January with the majority of the events starting January 25 – February 3, 2024.
-The carnival attractions are mostly free and are open from noon on Friday through noon on Sunday.
+It’s held all through January with the majority of the events starting Thursday, Jan.
+22, to Sunday, Feb.
+1. The carnival attractions are mostly free and are open from noon on Friday through noon on Sunday.

 It’s a great way for families to get out of their homes for a bit and try something new without breaking the bank!

-My first experience with the St Paul Winter Carnival was in College when I was interning at a local TV station.
-They need video coverage of the coordination.
+My first experience with the St Paul Winter Carnival was in college when I was interning at a local TV station.
+They needed video coverage of the coronation.
 The hype of the Winter Carnival was like something I’d never seen before.

 Since having kids of my own now, I’ve been slowly making my way to the different events.
 Because of the scale of the Winter Carnival, it’s hard to do it all at once.